 This course strives to meet the high level of computer literacy required of all students to succeed in the twenty-first century.
 Special emphasis is placed on the ethical use of computer technology for information analysis and communications.
-Students are introduced to the history of the internet, MS Windows, word processing, spreadsheets and presentation software.
+Computer units introduce the Internet, operating systems, word processing, spreadsheets, and presentation software.
 Students may prove competency by passing a waiver examination.
 No credit is granted if the requirement is waived.
-Students should contact their Academic Advisor for Main Campus students or Academic Success Counselor for Accelerated Degree Program students for more information.
+Students should contact their Academic Advisor for more information.